 All of our Playschool 2, Preschool, and Kindergarten students attend specials.
 Specials enrich your child’s basic learning experience.
-The specials are Chapel, Computer (3 and up only), French, Movement, Music and Science.
+The specials are Chapel, Computer (3 and up only), French, Movement, Music, Science and Social Studies (4’s and K only).
 In addition to these activities, the preschool maintains a library where the children can check out books.
 These books are loaned to your children and must be returned by the end of the school year.
 They can check out one book at a time and must return the previous book before checking out a new one.

 Teacher: Brooke Barksdale